As an Amazon Associate I earn from qualifying purchases.

 While this recipe is not exactly like the traditional oatmeal cookie, I think the cashews really add a depth of flavor that is warm and wonderful.

-- 1 cup plain oatmeal, see note below
+- 1 cup traditional oats (see note below)

 - Preheat oven to 350 degrees F.